 If a course is closed due to maximum enrollment, students may contact the instructor for permission to add beyond the stop point.
 Instructors may accept or refuse students at their discretion and depending on limitations of space, equipment or safety rules.
 Permission is granted to students in the form of a Special Permission Number that the student may then use to register for the course using Webreg.
 Verbal or email permission, or signed forms will not be accepted to register beyond the stop point of a course.
 Rutgers at this time does not maintain any waiting lists for courses or labs.

-The bill for all courses the student is currently registered for is due at the earliest due date.
+The bill for all courses for which the student is currently registered is due at the earliest due date.
 For example, if a student is registered for a three credit first session course and a three credit second session course, the bill for six credits is due at the due date for the first session.
 To stagger payments, the student would need to stagger their registrations, making sure to pay for one course before attempting to register for the next.

 Please note – if a student drops a section of a course and receive a “W” for that section, the student will not be able to use Webreg to add another section of the same course later in the summer.
 Contact the Summer Session Office for assistance in resolving this situation.